andrade-stats/robustBayesClustering/readme.md

 python -m clusterEvaluation test.csv normalize 10 variational 0.02 4

 Arguments
 1: data file in csv format (each row is one sample)
 2: normalization of variables ("normalize") or not "none"
 3: maximal number of clusters that should be considered (e.g. if 10, then consider number of clusters 2,3,4,5,...,10)
 6: "variational" or "MCMC" approximation of the proposed method
 7: beta (recommended value 0.02)
 8: number of cpus

-Assumes that the data is saved as a csv file with number of rows = number of samples number of columns = number of variables
+Assumes that the data is saved as a csv file with
+number of rows = number of samples,
+number of columns = number of variables